Nvidia: The Rally Has More Legs, But Caution Warranted

 Since Intel is synonymous with an age-old branded product, which is CPU, it's difficult for the company to tell customers that it's also a maker of a rival product.
 Intel's strategy to grow its HPC market share involves delivering parallelism with the help of two CPU accelerators, also called coprocessors, which are Xeon Phi and FPGA.
 However, since it's a late entrant in the market, it will take time for the company to establish itself as a strong force in the HPC space.

 Nvidia's CUDA is the secret sauce of its success.
-And CUDA's secret of success in part is that it is supported by MAGMA (matrix algebra on GPU and multicore architectures), which is a next generation linear algebra library.
+And CUDA's secret of success in part is that it is supported by MAGMA (matrix algebra on GPU and multicore architectures), which is a next-generation linear algebra library.
 MAGMA works by combining the power of multicore CPUs and GPUs.
 With MAGMA also supporting Xeon Phi and OpenCL, in addition to CUDA, CUDA's competitive advantage will gradually decrease.
 As a result, Nvidia won't be able to surpass Intel in the long run despite its current GPU expertise.
 Researchers are already considering Xeon Phi as an alternative for GPUs.
 According to a research article:

 In fact, Xeon Phi is often considered to be an alternative to the hardware accelerators from AMD and NVDIA despite the fact that there exist many technical differences between the three.